microsoft/microsoft-ui-xaml-specs/api_review/RadialGradientBrush/RadialGradientBrush.md

 </Page>
 ```

-This example creates a radial gradient that uses Absolute mapping mode with custom values for `EllipseCenter`, `EllipseRadius` and `GradientOriginOffset`:
+This example creates a radial gradient that uses Absolute mapping mode with custom values for `EllipseCenter`, `EllipseRadius` and `GradientOrigin`:

 ![A rectangle filled with an offset radial gradient.](images/OffsetRadialGradientBrush.png)